-A CT scan is a special kind of X-ray.
+CT scan.
+This is a special kind of X-ray.
 It gives a detailed view of your nose and sinuses.
-Scans from different angles help show the precise location of blockages.
+Scans from different angles help show the exact place where the blockages are.
 They also serve as “maps” during surgery.
 In some cases, you may need more than one CT scan before your surgery.

-Nasal endoscopy is a procedure that uses a slim, flexible tube with a fiberoptic light at the end.
+Nasal endoscopy.
+This is a procedure that uses a slim, flexible tube with a fiberoptic light at the end.
 This is called an endoscope.
-The endoscope is inserted into your nose, letting the doctor inspect the inside of your nose.
-He or she can also see your mucosa and the openings of your sinuses can be seen.
-If needed, your doctor can also take samples or biopsies through the endoscope.
+The doctor puts the endoscope into your nose.
+This lets your doctor see the inside of your nose.
+He or she can also see your mucosa and the openings of your sinuses.
+If needed, your doctor can also take samples (biopsies) through the endoscope.
 These samples will be looked at by a lab.

-Allergy tests may be done to identify what substances you are allergic to.
+Allergy tests.
+You may have these to find out what things you are allergic to.

-A culture (mucus sample) may be taken from your nose to check for infection.
+Mucus sample (culture).
+The doctor may take these samples from your nose to check for infection.